 *Note: California Residency status is determined by the Registrar at the SWC Admissions Office.

-Students who are placed on academic and/or progress probation or Disqualified (DQ) in two consecutive primary terms (Fall/Spring) will lose eligibility for CCPG at the next registration opportunity.
+Students are required to meet academic/progress standards to maintain eligibility for CCPG.
+Students who are placed on academic and/or progress probation or disqualified (DQ) in two consecutive primary terms (Fall/Spring) will lose eligibility for CCPG at the next registration opportunity.

 - "Sit out" by not attending SWC for two consecutive primary terms (Fall/Spring)

 - Verified accidents, illness or other circumstances beyond your control

 - Evidence of inability to obtain essential support services

 - Special consideration factors for CalWORKs, EOPS, DSPS and veteran students

 - Disability accommodations not received in a timely manner

 Please note that foster youth and former foster youth (age 24 years and younger) and students receiving the CalVet waiver are not subject to loss of the CCPG under these regulations.
 If you have questions or need assistance with the CCPG, please contact the Financial Aid Office.
 If you need assistance on issues about residency, please contact the Admissiosn & Records Office.